The UK plans to ban the sale of new petrol and diesel cars by 2035

 You don’t need to rush out and buy an electric car right away, but at some point you’re likely to have to make the switch.
 And you might even find it would make your life easier and cheaper to go electric now.

-The UK plans to ban new petrol or diesel cars by 2030.
+As announced by the UK Prime Minister on 20th September 2023.
+The UK plans to ban new petrol or diesel cars by 2035, it had previously been 2030.
 This could easily change, though, as climate change is a major focus for the government, and the date has already been brought forward from 2040.

 You don’t need to worry if you already have a petrol or diesel car – you’ll still be able to drive, buy and sell existing ones.